yuqiii-wang/KnowledgeNotes/languages/cpp/misc/personal_difficult_practices.md

 ### Solution

 Often sdk does not provide source code, and you need to use Valgrind and gdb to locate wronged code/memory leaked object.

+## Program Killed by `SIGKILL`

+* some other process executed a `kill -9 <your-pid>`

+* kernel OOM killer decided that your process consumed too many resources, and terminated it.
+ Check  `/var/log/messages`/`/var/log/syslog` to see OS logs

+Inside possible infinite loop, add `usleep(100);` to make `std::cout` having time buffer to actually output something, otherwise, since infinite loop does not give time to `std::cout` to print anything.